 What does it take to be an NBA superstar?
 Out of this world numbers, a significant impact on winning, coming up big when it matters the most?
 That’s the most common criterion.
-Winning it all propels you to a whole other tier of NBA stardom, and it’s the ultimate validation of a player’s greatness.
+But winning it all propels you to a whole other tier of NBA stardom, and it’s the ultimate validation of a player’s greatness.

 “Shaq made you carry two if not three bigs on your roster because you needed those fouls, you needed those big bodies because he was so dominant.
 So then what does that do?
 It shortens your ability to play small ball”Richard Jefferson, The Jump

 A guy like Shaq is the prime example of that type of dominance.
-Like Richard Jefferson said, NBA teams would use few roster spots just for guys who could match up with him – let’s be honest, rarely anyone could.
+As Richard Jefferson said, NBA teams would use few roster spots just for guys who could match up with him – let’s be honest, rarely anyone could.
 But that’s what you had to do to have any chance.
 You had to have guys like that just for the off chance of slowing him down from time to time.

 Teams would even have guys on the roster solely to commit fouls on guys like that.
 The official description of their role would probably be something like ‘energy guy off the bench.’
 But let’s face it, they were mostly there to foul out.

 Another example is LeBron James.
 Say what you want about the guy, but the fact of the matter is the whole Eastern Conference had to adjust to his dominance.
-Teams were drafting differently, and signing players differently, just for having a slight chance of beating him in a playoff series.
+Teams were drafting differently and signing players differently, just for having a slight chance of beating him in a playoff series.
 Think of how many wing defenders teams have signed to have someone who can match up with him.
 The first that comes to mind is the Raptors signing James Johnson, who at the time was referred to as a ‘LeBron stopper.’

 I can go on and on, solidifying the thesis even more.
 But you get my point by now.
-Some superstars are just different, and it’s mostly because of their physical dominance.
+Some superstars are just different, and it’s primarily because of their physical dominance.
 There’s a limited pool of players who can match up with out-of-this-world athletes mentioned, and teams were doing everything they could to bring them to their organization to have any chance in a potential post-season series against them.

 The one who has the potential to be the next matchup nightmare is Zion Williamson.
-I’m not jumping to any conclusions, but he has the unique combination of physical gifts for teams to have problems matching up with him.
+Again, I’m not jumping to any conclusions, but he has the unique combination of physical gifts for teams to have problems matching up with him.